-With inclusion of improved and specialist facilities to aid people with a disability to experience watersports in a safe and managed environment.
+With inclusion of improved facilities to aid children with varying abilities to experience play in a safe and managed environment.

 21. Is there evidence to suggest that this policy would encourage the participation of people with a disability in public life?